mxagar/deep_learning_udacity/06_Deployment/DLND_Deployment.md

 In this section, the notebook `Tutorials / XGBoost (Batch Transform) - High Level.ipynb` is used.

 Note that the *high level* label refers to the SageMaker API, which is more high level than the *low level* API.
-In the section []() the *low level* API is explained; it is interesting to understand what's going on under the hood, which is necessary when we debug the any level API code.
+In the section [2.9 Example: Boston Housing: XGBoost Model Batch Transform - Low Level / In Depth](#2.9-Example:-Boston-Housing:-XGBoost-Model-Batch-Transform---Low-Level-/-In-Depth) the *low level* API is explained; it is important to understand what's going on under the hood, which is necessary when we debug the any level API code.

 We can select among several kernels; note that the ones with `amazonei` have GPU acceleration; we need to pay for that.